 A modern ao dai has two parts, a high collared long dress, and pants that stop at the ankles.
 Costume and evening-gown áo dài may have colorful designs with flowers, birds, and pictures.

-The price of an evening gown ao dai is reasonable, but may be expensive depending on the choice of fabric and the dressmaker.
+The price of an evening gown ao dai is reasonable, but maybe expensive depending on the choice of fabric and the dressmaker.
 Because of the light transparent fabrics, people who wear áo dài should wear light underwear.

 Wearing the ao dai is very practical.
 It can be standard for weddings or other formal occasions.
-The pain white ao dai can be common uniform in some high schools.
+The pain white ao dai can be a common uniform in some high schools.
 Moreover, ao dai is being stylized now, they’re looking more fashionable and more modern with printed lines of poetry or some symbols such as suns, moons, flowers, crosses,… on the ao dai.
 So everyone has freedom of choice.